News & Events

 I. INTRODUCTION

-Late on the night of Tuesday, November 7, 1989, the House and Senate passed a bill to increase the borrowing au-thority of the Federal government and forestall impending default on Federal obligations.
+Late on the night of Tuesday, November 7, 1989, the House and Senate passed a bill to increase the borrowing authority of the Federal government and forestall impending default on Federal obligations.
 Attached to this must-pass legislation was another urgent piece of legislative business: the repeal of nondiscrimination rules for employer-provided health care plans (and other fringe benefits).
 Enacted in 1986, these rules expressed Congress' judgment that the tax subsidy for employer-provided fringe benefits was warranted only for plans providing significant coverage to rank and file employees.
 By the end of 1989, these rules, contained in section 89 of the Internal Revenue Code,/1/ enjoyed wide-spread notoriety in the pages of the business press, and massive organized opposition by employers.
 Its few supporters confined their defense to a stripped- down provision that, in the heated political climate surrounding section 89, proved an irrelevant and inadequate substitute for repeal.

 Neither the goals of section 89, nor its development, explain the controversy it aroused.
-The tax expenditure in-volved was large, by 1989 totalling $ 32 billion for employer-provided health care alone./2/ Ensuring that a subsidy of this magnitude be directed at low-paid employees seems potentially unobjectionable.
+The tax expenditure involved was large, by 1989 totaling $ 32 billion for employer-provided health care alone./2/ Ensuring that a subsidy of this magnitude be directed at low-paid employees seems potentially unobjectionable.
 Indeed, this goal has long been embodied in the coverage and nondiscrimination rules governing employer-provided pension plans.
 The rules them-selves were developed on a bipartisan basis over a period of a year and a half, evolving from their initial form [*844] in then-President Reagan's tax reform proposals to the Congress,/3/ through successive versions in each of the House-and Senate-passed tax reform bills,/4/ to a final, overhauled version in the Tax Reform Act of 1986.
 At each step in the process, there were hearings and extensive staff discussions with employers and their representatives.
 Modifications enacted in 1988 further reflected recommendations by employers.
 What then, led to the total repudiation of these rules

 Arguably, the most fundamental cause of the opposition to section 89 -- a cause this paper will not explore -- is that it restricted access to a very large tax expenditure.
-In the case of health care, it provided that a $ 32 billion tax expendi-ture was available only if coverage was provided to employees not typically covered, and who many employees firmly believed as a matter of policy should not be covered: part-time workers, 'leased' employees, and low wage, high turn-over employees.
+In the case of health care, it provided that a $ 32 billion tax expenditure was available only if coverage was provided to employees not typically covered, and who many employees firmly believed as a matter of policy should not be covered: part-time workers, 'leased' employees, and low wage, high turn-over employees.
 The provision applied in equal measure to large employers and to small employers, with their typically less extensive health coverage.
-It is possible that no structure, no matter how well designed, could have withstood the poilitical pressure inevitably arising from a measure with such dramatic economic effects.
+It is possible that no structure, no matter how well designed, could have withstood the political pressure inevitably arising from a measure with such dramatic economic effects.

 Nonetheless, the purpose of this paper is not to explore the politics of the curtailing of large government subsidy.
 Rather, this paper takes as a given that section 89 was indeed excessively burdensome.
 Specifically, its structure was complex, placing the statute beyond the comprehension of all but the most sophisticated consultants and lawyers.
-It re-quired data gathering that was costly, time consuming and intrusive.
+It required data gathering that was costly, time consuming and intrusive.
 It required excessively complicated testing to be applied to this data.
 And its complexity so obscured its purpose that it could command little political support by those who might otherwise defend its objectives.

 This paper argues that specific basic features of section 89 led to these results.
 Because of certain fundamental ele-ments in the design of the statute, the problems of section 89 could not be solved, and in some ways were made worse, by tinkering efforts such as those enacted in 1988.
 In particular, this paper argues that four basic features of section 89 made it ultimately unworkable and politically indefensible: